 Once your form is ready to go, it’s time to publish it on your website so the subscriptions for your WordPress newsletter can start rolling in.

-With Sendinblue’s plugin, you can easily place your subscription form in different places on your website to maximize signups.
+With Sendinblue’s plugin, you can easily add your subscription form in different places on your website to maximize signups.

 To add your form on individual pages of your site, you’ll need its shortcode.
 Find this in the “Forms” tab of the Sendinblue plugin.
 There you’ll see a list of all your created forms along with their shortcodes.
 Copy the relevant code then paste it into the WordPress editor for your chosen post or page.